akeller/GDC-workshop/README.md

 Between the hands-on portions of this workshop, we'll go into a little more detail about each of the services, what you can do with them after the workshop.
 If at any point you feel like working ahead, please wait to ask questions until we are working on that particular section.

+**Agenda**
+* Watson Services
+* Setting Up Project & Watson SDK for Unity
+* Scripting in Unity

+Depending on the pace of the workshop, we may not get through everything so be sure to star/bookmark this repo to continue at home.

 ## Setting up your IBM Cloud Account

 During this workshop you will be able to create services under the free, lite plan.
 You'll also be able to keep it long after this workshop is over!